Dream of having the confidence to travel solo?

 The best part of the trip to World of Coca-Cola is the free international plane ticket.
 The museum very nicely flew me down to Rio de Janeiro.
 Here I am relaxing on the beach!
 Thanks, World of Coca-Cola!

 Okay, this is actually an exhibit about how Coca-Cola sponsors every sports exhibit that is, was, or ever will be.
-Because of all the money Coke gives to the Olympics, they naturally get to keep the torch.
+Because of all the money Coke gives to the Olympics, they naturally get to keep the torch after the games are through.
 This is me posing with the Olympic torch from Rio.
 I’m finally living out my ridiculous dream of being an Olympic gymnast!

 3) Do we get to drink any Coke?